nineey/fhgr_webp/README.md

 # FilmUp

-#### Netflix Libarary & Stats
+#### Netflix Library & Stats

 This project was part of the lecture _Web development_ at the University of Applied Sciences of the Grisons.
 The team has built a UI for an existing Netflix data set: https://www.kaggle.com/shivamb/netflix-shows

 ## Preview

 https://fhgr-webp.herokuapp.com/ \
-❗Runs on free Heroku dyno: May load for about 20 seconds
+Runs on free Heroku dyno: May load for about 20 seconds❗

 ## Tech stack